grantcolley/atlas/README.md

 ```

 ### Create the Database
-Use Entity Framework to create your database and create your schema from the migration with the `.NET CLI`
+Use the `.NET CLI` for Entity Framework to create your database and create your schema from the migration.
+In the `Developer Powershell` or similar, navigate to the **Atlas.API** folder and run the following command.

 ```
 dotnet ef database update --project ..\..\data\Atlas.Migrations.SQLServer